sergio-rivas/rest-rails/README.md

 }
 ```

-# ACTIVESTORAGE ATTACHMENTS
+# Activestorage Attachments

 For activestorage attachment support, the following two routes are added to models using activestorage:

 `/table_name/:id/attach/:attachment_name` and `/table_name/:id/unattach/:attachment_id`

-## ATTACH:  POST '/table_name/:id/attach/:attachment_name'
+## Attach

 The routes generated for the rest API are based on the naming provided in your ActiveRecord model when using activestorage.

 - Supports both has_one_attached & has_many_attached.

-In the articles example above, this would be: "/api/v1/articles/attach/feature_image"
+In the articles example above, this would be:

+POST  "/api/v1/articles/attach/feature_image"

 The payload structure in this case needs only to be:
 ```